-5 Ways To Be Strategic, In Spite of Data
+5 Ways To Be Strategic with Data

 Big data, metrics, indicators and statistics are the words we use to describe how we measure success in business.
 We look to the information we gather from surveys, buying habits and online activity to name a few resources, to indicate preferences, trends and opportunities.
 They provide great building blocks for effective marketing campaigns but I sometimes wonder if we are outsmarting ourselves.
 All of the data in the world isn’t going to deliver a successful marketing or communications campaign if we aren’t also employing strategy or if you prefer, creativity.